5.3.1 Non-agency Payments

 A non-agency payment is one of the following types of payment:

-- a payment made directly to a payee (CSRC Act section 71),
+- a payment made directly to a payee of an enforceable maintenance liability or to a payee of a carer liability (CSRC Act section 71),

-- a payment to a third party in discharge of a debt owed by the payee, the payer, or both (CSRC Act section 71A),
+- a payment to a third party in discharge of a debt owed by the payee of the enforceable maintenance liability or carer liability, the payer, or both (CSRC Act section 71A),

-- a non-cash transaction such as a transfer of property or the provision of services (CSRC Act section 71B).
+- a non-cash transaction such as a transfer of property or the provision of services taken to be an amount paid under the enforceable maintenance liability or carer liability (CSRC Act section 71B).

-The Registrar can credit a non-agency payment to a child support debt if the payer and the payee both intended when the payment was made that it was a payment towards the 'enforceable maintenance liability' except if the liability is an agency reimbursement liability (CSRC Act sections 71(3), 71A(4)).
+The Registrar can credit a non-agency payment to a child support debt or carer debt if the payer and the payee both intended when the payment was made that it was a payment towards the 'enforceable maintenance liability' or the 'carer liability' except if the liability is an agency reimbursement liability (CSRC Act sections 71(3), 71A(4)).

-The legislation also provides for prescribed payments under section 71C of the CSRC Act.
-If the payment was of a kind specified in regulation 19 of the CSRC Regs (known as a 'prescribed payment') the Registrar can credit the payment up to a maximum amount that is equal to 30% of the amount payable under the payer's liability for the period only if:
+The legislation also provides for prescribed payments under CSRC Act section 71C.
+If the payment was of a kind specified in regulation 19 of the CSRC Regs (known as a 'prescribed payment') the Registrar can credit the payment up to a maximum amount that is equal to 30% of the amount payable under the payer's child support liability for the period only if:

 - the payer of an enforceable maintenance liability in relation to a payment period or initial period has made one or more payments to the payee of the liability, or to another person, and